 You are also asked to state whether the major appliances are working properly (such as the stove, water heater, garage door, and so on).
 Such appliances are expensive, and their condition would be important to the buyer.

 Importantly, the codified form includes a question as to whether there are, "Any other problems, including legal, physical or other not listed above that you know concerning the property."
-This is a catchall; a clear indication that you should now view the form as limiting what you should disclose to the buyer.
+This is a catchall; a clear indication that you should not view the form as limiting what you should disclose to the buyer.
 If there's an aspect of the property that you find irritating or worse, it's probably worth disclosing.

-Finally, both you and the buyer sign the form at the bottom to acknowledge that it was given and received.
+Finally, both you and the buyer will sign the form at the bottom to acknowledge that it was given and received.
 Needless to say, you should keep a copy for your records.

-The Idaho disclosure form is very clear that you are under no obligation to verify any of your disclosures with a formal inspection or engineering report.
+The Idaho disclosure form is clear that you are under no obligation to verify any of your disclosures with a formal inspection or engineering report.
 You need disclose only defects or conditions about which you actually know.